Exhilarated at the journey I was on, I ran along the path.

 Last evening, by an almost unbelievable-unless-I-had-lived-it-for-myself timing of Providence, our home was filled-to-bursting with friends from our homeschool communities and our church.

-We shared food, drink, and rich, Spirit-filled conversation over the Word late into a cool, damp night.
+We shared food, drink, and rich, Spirit-filled conversation over the Word late into a cool, damp night, just like the little house filled with friends and fellowship in my dream.

 So now, I'll give you the final interpretation as it came to me last night as I was saying goodbye to our last guest.